enhuiz/zouqi/README.md

-# ZouQi: A Python CLI Starter Purely Built on argparse.
+# Zouqi: A Python CLI Starter Purely Built on argparse.

-ZouQi (『走起』 in Chinese) is a CLI starter similar to [python-fire].
+Zouqi (『走起』 in Chinese) is a CLI starter similar to [python-fire].
 It is purely built on argparse.

 ## Why not [python-fire]?